theBrianCui/ProtoWatch/README.md

  1. *js/main.js* controls everything about ProtoWatch and embeds the ProtoWatch app into *index.html*.
 Most of the work is done here.
  2. *index.html* modifies the page that holds the ProtoWatch app.
 Very little is done here.
+ After main.js has fully loaded and its initial execution has completed, the contents of the `<div id="container">...</div>` element is replaced with the Main React element.
  3. *css/main.css* makes everything look pretty.

 Understanding the Source Code
 --------------------------

 Before diving in, it is important to understand the distinction between an element's properties (commonly called props) and its state.
-An element's properties are passed to it by its parent and are considered immutable by the element.
+An element's properties are passed to it by its parent, and, from the perspective of the element, are considered immutable.
 Elements dynamically update their own state depending on the circumstances.
 An element behaves internally and is rendered based on both its properties and state.

+The React documentation goes into further detail on [how props and state apply for elements](https://facebook.github.io/react/docs/interactivity-and-dynamic-uis.html).

 **Stopwatch Lifecycle and Functions**